 Why Are Habits Important?

 Every year we set ourselves a series of resolutions.
 We may challenge ourselves to eat better, hit the gym or learn a new skill.
 Unfortunately, more often than not, we fail to achieve these goals.
 In fact, research suggests that 80% of all new year resolutions have failed by February.
+Similarly, when lockdown started in March 2020, many of us vouched for making a habit of the runs, home exercises and baking we were all doing.

 How Long Does It Take to Form a Habit?